 | GPT-5.4 Standard | $2.50/M | $15/M |

-GLM-5 is roughly 6× cheaper on input and 8× cheaper on output than Claude Opus 4.6 via API.
-On SWE-bench Verified it scores higher than Opus, but trails it on GPQA Diamond and Terminal-Bench (see table above).
-Cost comparisons also don't account for ecosystem maturity, tooling support, or self-hosting infrastructure costs for a 744B model.
+GLM-5 is roughly 5× cheaper on input and ~8× cheaper on output than Claude Opus 4.6.
+GLM-5.1 is ~3.6× cheaper on input and ~5.7× cheaper on output.
+On SWE-bench Verified GLM-5 scores higher than Opus, but Opus leads on GPQA Diamond and KernelBench (see tables above).
+Cost comparisons also don't account for ecosystem maturity, tooling support, or self-hosting infrastructure costs for a 754B model.

 What "Pony Alpha" Was